TomTasche/TouchDrums/README.md

 ----
 All in all, this results in a fantastic average rating of 2.02 stars on the Google Play Store.
 That's almost as great as an average rating of top-notch apps like [Facebook Home](https://play.google.com/store/apps/details?id=com.facebook.home) and [Poop Break](https://play.google.com/store/apps/details?id=org.yellowcrow.poopbreak)!

+Stay tuned for more features in the next update - coming soon!

 Sincerely,
 Your TouchDrums-Team - making customers happy since Nov 19, 2009 <3